 PCO & Precinct Captain Activities: Each PCO & Precinct Captain is encouraged to attend all Central Committee meetings.
 PCO's & Precinct Captains help to set strategy and policy for the Skagit County Republican Party, including voting on important issues.
 We campaign for and help to elect and keep good "Constitutional" Republicans in local, state, and national offices.
 We help to "get the vote out " for the precincts, coordinate Republican functions and recruit, work with and train new members and volunteers.

 PCO Legal Duties (RCW 29 A. 80.030 - WA Constitution Art II Sec.
 15: PCO's are responsible for electing officers to the State Central Committee, help to appoint replacements to fill vacancies in other elected partisan offices such as County Commissioner or State Legislator, and are in charge of of conducting Precinct Caucuses as directed by the County Chairman per SCRP and WSRP bylaws.

-Republican Precinct Caucuses: Coordinating and participating in GOP Precinct Caucuses are also important PCO and Precinct Captain functions.
-Precinct caucuses are held every four years in the individual Precinct District Areas, (also know as "Political Subdivisions").
+Republican County Conventions / Precinct Caucuses: Coordinating and participating in GOP County Conventions and Precinct Caucuses are also important PCO and Precinct Captain functions, and are usually held every four years.
+Precinct caucuses are held in the individual Precinct District Areas, (also know as "Political Subdivisions").
 These caucuses are where the resident voters meet to discuss many important Republican business issues including choosing the most preferred Presidential candidates and electing Delegates and Alternates to the County Convention.